cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/graphics/close.md

 # Close

-The `close()` method is used to create a path from a current point to a beginning point.
+The `close()` method is used to create a path from a current point to the beginning point.

 ## Example